xdmnl/api-documentation/source/includes/_endpoints.md

 source | object | The event's source source._meta | object | Metadata about the resource
 source._meta.type | enum |
-,source.data | enum (optional) | The resource which triggered the event target | object (optional) | Partial representation (type & id) of the event's target target._meta | object | Metadata about the resource target._meta.type | enum |
+source.data | enum (optional) | The resource which triggered the event target | object (optional) | Partial representation (type & id) of the event's target target._meta | object | Metadata about the resource target._meta.type | enum |
-,target.data | enum (optional) | The resource which received the event conversation | Conversation | The conversation on which the event happened _links | object | See [Response body Structure - Links](#links)
+target.data | enum (optional) | The resource which received the event conversation | Conversation | The conversation on which the event happened _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the event